Midwestern United States: Bleeding Kansas

-The calm in Kansas was shattered in May 1856 by two events that are often regarded as the opening shots of the Civil War.
-On May 21, the Free Soil town of Lawrence, Kansas, was sacked by an armed pro‐slavery force from Missouri.
+On May 21, 1856, the Free Soil town of Lawrence, Kansas, was sacked by an armed pro-slavery force from Missouri.
 A few days later, the Sacking of Lawrence led abolitionist John Brown and six of his followers to execute five men along the Pottawatomie Creek in Franklin County, Kansas, in retaliation.

-The so-called "Border War" lasted for another four months, from May through October, between armed bands of pro‐slavery and Free Soil men.
+The so-called "Border War" lasted from May through October between armed bands of pro-slavery and Free Soil men.
 The U.S. Army had two garrisons in Kansas, the First Cavalry Regiment at Fort Leavenworth and the Second Dragoons and Sixth Infantry at Fort Riley.
 The skirmishes endured until a new governor, John W. Geary, managed to prevail upon the Missourians to return home in late 1856.
-A fragile peace followed, but violent outbreaks continued intermittently for several more years.

 National reaction to the events in Kansas demonstrated how deeply divided the country had become.
 The Border Ruffians were widely applauded in the South, even though their actions had cost the lives of numerous people.
 In the North, the murders committed by Brown and his followers were ignored by most, and lauded by a few.

-The civil conflict in Kansas was a product of the political fight over slavery.
-Federal troops were not used to decide a political question, but they were used by successive territorial governors to pacify the territory so that the political question of slavery in Kansas could finally be decided by peaceful, legal, and political means.

 The election of Abraham Lincoln in November 1860 was the final trigger for secession by the Southern states.
-Efforts at compromise, including the Corwin Amendment and the Crittenden Compromise, failed.
-Southern leaders feared that Lincoln would stop the expansion of slavery and put it on a course toward extinction.

 The U.S. federal government was supported by 20 mostly-Northern free states in which slavery already had been abolished, and by five slave states that became known as the border states.
 All of the Midwestern states but one, Missouri, banned slavery.
-Though most battles were fought in the South, skirmishes between Kansas and Missouri continued until culmination with the Lawrence Massacre on August 21, 1863.
-Also known as Quantrill's Raid, the massacre was a rebel guerrilla attack by Quantrill's Raiders, led by William Clarke Quantrill, on pro-Union Lawrence, Kansas.
-Quantrill's band of 448 Missouri guerrillas raided and plundered Lawrence, killing more than 150 and burning all the business buildings and most of the dwellings.
-Pursued by federal troops, the band escaped to Missouri.
+Though most battles were fought in the South, skirmishes between Kansas and Missouri continued until culmination with the Lawrence Massacre on August 21, 1863, in which Quantrill's Raiders raided and plundered Lawrence, killing more than 150 and burning all the business buildings and most of the dwellings.

-Lawrence was targeted because of the town's long-time support of abolition and its reputation as a center for Redlegs and Jayhawkers, which were free-state militia and vigilante groups known for attacking and families in Missouri's pro-slavery western counties.